 One can clearly see this with the corequisite reform movement.
-Guided pathways is also being implemented in vastly different ways, some of which are antithetical to the authors’ recommendations.
+Guided pathways is also being implemented in vastly different ways, some of which are antithetical (Scrivener et al., 2018) to the authors’ recommendations (Bailey et al., 2015).
 The most recent example of this pattern, however, has to do with college placement.
-A good theory for reforming placement in college—the use of multiple measures—has largely been implemented improperly, and much of the fault lies with the researchers who have studied the problem and made recommendations, some of which are contrary to their own research.
+A good theory for reforming placement in college—the use of multiple measures—has largely been implemented improperly, and much of the fault lies with the researchers who have studied the problem and made recommendations for change.
+Indeed, many of their proposed reforms contradict their own initial research.

-The improper application of this research may negatively affect tens of thousands of students placing into remedial and college-level courses across the nation.
+This improper application of research may negatively affect tens of thousands of students placing into remedial and college-level courses across the nation.
 In fact, anecdotal evidence from various states suggests significant damage has already been done.
 To prevent the problem from getting worse, the multiple measures movement should be understood more fully.
-We need to know what exactly multiple measures are, what the data say they can do to increase outcomes, and how they should be implemented thoughtfully.
-Hopefully this can be done before more students are improperly placed using variations of multiple measures which are not based on research.
+Practitioners and policymakers need to know what exactly multiple measures are, what the data say they can do to increase outcomes, and how they should be implemented thoughtfully.
+This needs to be addressed before more at-risk students are improperly placed or excluded due to the use of variations of multiple measures which are not based on research.

-Before discussing the events leading up to this misapplication of research, we need to understand what placement measures currently exist and how they have been used in colleges across the nation traditionally.
+Before discussing the events leading up to this misapplication of research, it would be helpful to understand what placement measures currently exist and how they have been used in colleges across the nation traditionally.
 Typically most students place into college-level courses in community colleges and open admissions universities in the following manner: If students have high enough ACT or SAT scores, colleges typically allow students to enroll in college-level gateway courses.
 If they do not score high enough or do not even have ACT or SAT scores, then the majority are usually required to take a placement examination.

 In February 2012, Community College Research Center (CCRC) researchers Scott-Clayton, Belfield, and Crosta posted two working papers simultaneously.
-These papers were the culmination of research they had been conducting into college placement since 2009.
 Both papers summarized the researchers’ analyses on the predictive validity of Compass and Accuplacer using anonymized urban and state data.
 They both concluded that as stand-alone tests, both Compass and Accuplacer have relatively low predictive validity.
 They also found that cumulative high school grade point average (HSGPA) is a slightly better stand-alone predictive measure.
 However, most importantly, they found that when they combined these two measures together—a placement test score and a student’s HSGPA—to form another placement score, that measure was even more predictive of student success in college-level courses.
 Scott-Clayton (2012) went further and combined up to four different measures to make a “rich predictive placement algorithm” that predicted student performance even better than the combination of two or three measures (p.
 33).

-Their combined press release boasts such figures as a 50% reduction of over- and under-placement from one of their studies, though the other study only found a 10-15% reduction.
+Their combined press release boasted such figures as a 50% reduction of over- and under-placement from one of their studies, though the other study only found a 10-15% reduction.
 News organizations like Inside Higher Ed (IHE) and others latched on to the studies and the press release, and they immediately wrote articles summarizing the research.
 From these papers and the subsequent news reports, an idea was planted in the minds of education leaders: using HSGPA alone to place students would increase student performance outcomes.
-Paul Fain of IHE, in an article entitled “Standardized Tests That Fail,” quotes Belfield and Crosta (2012): “‘Information on a student’s high school transcript could complement or substitute for that student’s placement test scores,’ according to the report.
-‘This would lead to a faster and more successful progression through college'” (par.
+For instance, Paul Fain of IHE, in an article entitled “Standardized Tests That Fail,” (2012) quoted Belfield and Crosta (2012): “‘Information on a student’s high school transcript could complement or substitute for that student’s placement test scores,’ according to the report.
+‘This would lead to a faster and more successful progression through college'” (para.
 13).

 With funding from the Bill and Melinda Gates foundation, which allowed them to study the issue from 2009-2013, the CCRC began speaking and writing about the use of HSGPA extensively across the nation shortly after the papers were released.
 Once administrators, legislators, and other college leaders heard from reputable researchers that an easier and cheaper method would do a better job at placing students, they rushed to adopt the change.
-As one example, the CCRC had an agreement with the North Carolina Community College System to work together to improve outcomes.
-Based on CCRC research, beginning in Fall 2013 and continuing over approximately three years (there was a delay recommended to the State Board of NC), the entire state of North Carolina phased in a multiple measures mandate that places students who have a cumulative HSGPA of 2.6 or higher in college-level courses, bypassing remedial courses regardless of whether students demonstrate proficiency in those course outcomes.
-The community college state system of Indiana, called Ivy Tech, has followed suit and set their college-level entrance bar at 2.6 HSGPA as well.
+As one example, the CCRC had an agreement with the North Carolina Community College System (2016) to work together to improve outcomes.
+Based on CCRC research, beginning in Fall 2013 and continuing over approximately three years (there was a delay recommended to the State Board of NC), the entire state of North Carolina phased in a multiple measures mandate that places students who have a cumulative HSGPA of 2.6 or higher in college-level courses (p.
+1), bypassing remedial courses regardless of whether students demonstrate proficiency in those course outcomes.
+The community college state system of Indiana, called Ivy Tech, has followed suit and set their college-level entrance bar at 2.6 HSGPA as well (Ivy Tech Community College, n.d.).
 Others are beginning to implement similar versions of these two states’ placement systems.